hadrianmontes/udevices/README.md

 others (unless specified for some classes).
 The classes implemented right now are:

-  * Shift Register: A simple 8 bit shift register that can be chained to create bigger register.
+  * Shift Register: A simple N bit shift register that can be chained to create bigger register.
     * File: [shift_register.py](./shift_register.py)
     * Fle Dependency: None
     * Status: Working